 In Croatia, there are laws and then there are rulebooks.
 Rulebooks are a set of guidelines that explain how the law should be applied.
 In this case, we are talking about the law that governs the long-term residence of EEA/EU citizens and the rulebook that governs the long-term residence of third-country nationals on the territory of the Republic of Croatia

 We’ve translated all of the new law and rulebook into English for your reference.
 Normally we would provide the relevant excerpts, but there is simply too much to include in this post.
 So instead, we created a new post with the English translations.

 View the English versions of the law and rulebook governing UK citizens in Croatia here.

 Every UK citizen who had legal residence in Croatia on December 31, 2020 must request a new residence permit.
 This also includes all of the Brits who were approved for residence for the first time during December.

 Croatia wants to reaffirm that you are actually living in Croatia for 6 months or more per year.
 As part of this process, you will need to prove that you are.

 The amendments to the law regulating EEA members and their families put in place to protect UK citizens and their families went into effect on January 1, 2021, which is why everyone needs to do it now.
-The good part is that you’ll get a new permit with a new term.
-This essentially kicks the can down the road.

 The application process will be a little different than the ones you’ve done in the past.
 We’ll go over all the details now.